Wayne Goodison

-Christopher Wayne Goodison (born 23 September 1964) is an English former professional footballer who made more than 200 appearances in the Football League playing as a right back or midfielder.
-He is currently joint manager at Northern Premier League Division One West side 1874 Northwich, having previously been the interim manager of Ramsbottom United.
+Christopher Wayne Goodison (born 23 September 1964) is an English football coach and former professional player who is the Head Coach at Leek Town.

+As a player he made more than 200 appearances in the Football League, playing as a right back or midfielder.

 Career

 Born in Wakefield, Goodison made 209 appearances in the Football League for Barnsley, Crewe Alexandra and Rochdale, before playing non-league football for Hyde United.

 After retiring as a player, Goodison became an assistant manager, working with Trafford, Chorley, Salford City and Rossendale United.

 He also had a six-match spell as caretaker manager of Salford City in October 2008.
+He was later the interim manager of Ramsbottom United.

-He joined 1874 Northwich as a coach at the start of the 2016–17 season, becoming joint manager in April 2017.
+e joined 1874 Northwich as a coach at the start of the 2016–17 season, becoming joint manager in April 2017.
+He left the club in November 2023.

+He then became the Head Coach at Leek Town.